Royal Cache DB320 shabti types and shabti boxes

 In the Cairo Museum I have counted 24 workers and 17 overseers.
 Masaharta’s original tomb was probably plundered in ancient times, and it is not clear whether all his shabtis date from the same period.
 It is assumed that there were two shabti boxes.
 Photos are not available.

 Aston thinks that the mummy of Masaharta, damaged by robbers, was restored by the priests of the Third Intermediate Period and that possibly worker shabtis from later times were added.
 I see no evidence for the latter (Aston type E pg.
-358 is incomparable to the types shown above).
+358 is incomparable to the types shown below).
 See Aston pg.
 222 and 358.

 Masaharta